Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Create Device Provisioning enrollment

 Next, you'll need to create an enrollment in Device Provisioning Service using a custom allocation function.
-How to do this can be found in [Create the enrollment](../iot-dps/how-to-use-custom-allocation-policies#create-the-enrollment.md).
+You can find the instructions to do this in [*Create the enrollment*](../iot-dps/how-to-use-custom-allocation-policies#create-the-enrollment.md).

-Link the enrollment to the function you just created, by selecting the function in the 'select how you want to assign devices to hubs' field.
+Link the enrollment to the function you just created, by selecting the function in the 'Select how you want to assign devices to hubs' field.
 The enrollment name and primary or secondary SAS key will be used later to configure the device simulator.

 ### Setting up the device simulator

 This sample uses a device simulator that includes provisioning using the Device Provisioning Service.
-The device simulator is located here: [Azure Digital Twins and IoT Hub Integration Sample](https://github.com/Azure-Samples/digital-twins-iothub-integration/tree/main/device-simulator).
-Get the sample project on your machine by navigating to the sample link root repo and selecting the Download ZIP button underneath the title.
+The device simulator is located here: [Azure Digital Twins and IoT Hub Integration Sample](https://docs.microsoft.com/samples/azure-samples/digital-twins-iothub-integration/adt-iothub-provision-sample/).
+Get the sample project on your machine by navigating to the sample link and selecting the *Download ZIP* button underneath the title.

-The device simulator is based on Node.js version 10.0.x or later.
-[Prepare your development environment](https://github.com/Azure/azure-iot-sdk-node/blob/master/doc/node-devbox-setup.md) describes how to install Node.js for this tutorial on either Windows or Linux.
+The device simulator is based on Node.js, version 10.0.x or later. [*Prepare your development environment*](https://github.com/Azure/azure-iot-sdk-node/blob/master/doc/node-devbox-setup.md) describes how to install Node.js for this tutorial on either Windows or Linux.
 Go to the device-simulator directory and install the dependencies using the following command.

 ```cmd
 npm install
 ```

-Next, copy the .env.template file to an .env file, and fill in the settings.
+Next, copy the *.env.template* file to an *.env* file, and fill in the settings.
 ```code
 PROVISIONING_HOST = "global.azure-devices-provisioning.net"
 PROVISIONING_IDSCOPE = "<Device Provisioning Service Scope ID>"